From grassroots initiative to business priority: mental health at pladis

 By: Mental Health First Aid EnglandView resource and MindMind’s training and consultancyWeb page

 20Mind offers a variety of training courses to suit a wide range of organisational needs.
-The training offers a cost-effective way to promote mental wellbeing in your organisation and at home.Paid forRequires pre-booking
+They can help to promote mental wellbeing in your organisation and at home.Paid forRequires pre-booking

 By: MindView resource alongside resources for line managersMental Health First Aid (MHFA) England Line Managers’ ResourcePDF